lfborjas/product-reindexer/README.md

 Little clojure project meant to be run on old servers for a few months, as a JAR compiled for java 6.
 Due to our old versions of rabbitmq and solr (and java!), I had to use very specific, and ancient, versions of java libraries and couldn't leverage more general-purpose clojure wrappers for RabbitMQ ([langohr](http://clojurerabbitmq.info/)) and solr (there's [flux](https://github.com/mwmitchell/flux) but it's... okay).

 It expects JSON payloads on a very specific rabbitmq queue, and will add documents on a very specific Solr core (or set thereof).

+It writes to a log file in its dir (`reindexer.log`), which uses log4j's [`RollingFileAppender`](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/RollingFileAppender.html) to keep its filesystem footprint small (keeps up to 20 1MB log files).
+For now it writes some INFO log messages when it's about to reindex, and it'll skip queue payloads that cause exceptions (dutifully logging their stacktraces, but not requeing).
+It's meant to chug along pretty much forever, unless an exception happens outside of the reindexing function--in which case it'll neatly close its connection to RMQ before dying.

 For example:

 If you manually put in this message (which is a full product representation):